Adobe-Marketing-Cloud/aep-sdks-documentation/resources/acp-to-aep-migration/README.md

 ### Update API usage for each extension

-The following documents detail API changes between ACP SDKs and AEP SDKs.
+The following documents detail API changes between the ACP SDKs and the AEP SDKs.

 - [Adobe Core extension](ACPCore-AEPCore.md)